 5 Denver Neighborhoods

 This neighborhood has a predominant architecture of 1940’s and 1950’s ranch style homes.
 After WWII, Denver experienced a housing boom and local builders were compelled to build many homes in neighborhoods like Mayfair.
 This neighborhood has modestly priced homes that are close to many hospitals.
-These include Rose Hospital, National Jewish Hospital and University of Colorado Health Sciences Center.
-For outdoor activities there is Lindsley Park located on Hale Parkway that has a playground, picnic tables and trails for joggers.
+These include Rose Hospital, National Jewish Hospital and the University of Colorado Health Sciences Center.
+For outdoor activities, there is Lindsley Park located on Hale Parkway that has a playground, picnic tables and trails for joggers.
 Mayfair only has a 15 minute commute to downtown Denver and is close to Cherry Creek shopping center.

 You will find a variety of Denver lifestyles in Cherry Creek.
 This neighborhood mainly consists of town home and condo living, however, there are some single family homes.
 The term Cherry Creek refers to the stream that runs through the Cherry Creek shopping center and throughout the Southeast metro area.
 Cherry Creek is known as the walking village.
 The mall has many fashionable shops and just north of the mall consists of art galleries, boutique shops and restaurants.
 If you desire an urban paradise, Cherry Creek is probably for you.